 Cleaning Your House to Sell?
 Checklist for Homeowners

-Deep cleaning a house for sale sets the stage for quality professional listing photos and effective staging, which enables buyers to visualize a property as their future home, according to 58% of buyers agents surveyed for the National Association of Realtors® 2023 Profile of Home Staging.
+Deep cleaning a house for sale sets the stage for quality professional listing photos and effective staging, which enables buyers to visualize a property as their future home, according to 58% of buyers agents surveyed for the National Association of Realtors (NAR) 2023 Profile of Home Staging.

 A clean house also gets your listing buyer-ready for successful showings.
 When your house is clean from top to bottom, buyers are more receptive to overlooking missing wishlist items like a must-have fireplace, says top agent, Kim Pratt, a top-performing agent in Tarrant County, Texas.

 But the chore of deep cleaning an entire house on your own can feel overwhelming.
-To help make the task more manageable, we’ve put together a house cleaning checklist, so you can reduce overwhelm and work at your own pace.
+To make the task more manageable, we’ve created a house cleaning checklist to help you feel less stressed and work at your own pace.

 Cleaning your house to sell

-Taking the time to deep clean a house can boost home value by $3,700 on average, according to a recent HomeLight survey.
-Hiring a professional to clean a 2,000 square-foot home with three bedrooms and two bathrooms typically costs between $200 to $400.
+Taking the time to deep clean a house can boost your home’s value.
+Hiring a professional to clean a 2,000 square-foot home with three bedrooms and two bathrooms typically costs between $195 and $600.
 If you’re planning on tackling the task on your own, decluttering is the best place to start.

 Declutter and depersonalize